nnobile/headphoneshack_frontend/README.md

 This app allows users to create a new headphone and review other entries that other users have added.

 ## Framework
-I created the back end using Rails API and RESTful conventions.
 The front end is developed with plain Javascript and styled with CSS.

 ## Installation Instructions
 You can fork and clone this app with the respective buttons above.
 After running open index.html in your terminal, you will be redirected to localhost:3000 in your Internet browser.